turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 Destroy all instances of an archetype, and any other generated data such as run-time packed textures and object pools.
 This has the effect of completely resetting the state of an archetype, so that when used to again create instances it will be as though it was never used in the past.
 This should be used to clean up an archetype that will no longer be used.

-Note that this does not actually 'destroy' the archetype, the archetype itself may be used again.
+Note that this does not actually `destroy` the archetype, the archetype itself may be used again.

 **Syntax** ::

-    manager.destroyArchetype(archetype);
+    particleManager.destroyArchetype(archetype);

 .. index::
     pair: ParticleManager; replaceArchetype